Individuation: In privacy and data protection law

-From around 2016, coinciding with increased government regulation of the collection and handling of personal data, most notably the GDPR in EU Law, individuation has been used to describe the ‘singling out’ of a person from a crowd – a threat to privacy, autonomy and dignity.
+From around 2016, coinciding with increased government regulation of the collection and handling of personal data, most notably the GDPR in European Union law, individuation has been used to describe the "singling out" of a person from a crowd – a threat to privacy, autonomy and dignity.

 Most data protection and privacy laws turn on the identifiability of an individual as the threshold criterion for when data subjects will need legal protection.
-However, privacy advocates argue privacy harms can also arise from the ability to disambiguate or ‘single out’ a person.
-Doing so enables the person, at an individual level, to be tracked, profiled, targeted, contacted, or subject to a decision or action which impacts them - even if their civil or legal ‘identity’ is not known (or knowable).
+However, privacy advocates argue that privacy harm can also arise from the ability to disambiguate or "single out" a person.
+Doing so allows the person, at an individual level, to be tracked, profiled, targeted, contacted, or subject to a decision or action which impacts them - even if their civil or legal identity is not known (or knowable).

-In some jurisdictions the wording of the statute already includes the concept of individuation.
-In other jurisdictions regulatory guidance has suggested that the concept of 'identification' includes individuation - i.e., the process by which an individual can be 'singled out' or distinguished from all other members of a group.
+In some jurisdictions the wording of the relevant statute already includes the concept of individuation, for example the California Consumer Privacy Act of 2018 (CCPA).
+In other jurisdictions, regulatory guidance has suggested that the concept of 'identification' includes individuation - i.e., the process by which an individual can be 'singled out' or distinguished from all other members of a group.

-However, where privacy and data protection statutes use only the word ‘identification’ or ‘identifiability’, different court decisions mean that there is not necessarily a consensus about whether the legal concept of identification already encompasses individuation or not.
+However, where privacy and data protection statutes use only the word "identification" or "identifiability", varying court decisions mean that there is not necessarily a consensus about whether the legal concept of identification already encompasses individuation or not.

 Rapid advances in technologies including artificial intelligence, and video surveillance coupled with facial recognition systems have now altered the digital environment to such an extent that ‘not identifiable by name’ is no longer an effective proxy for ‘will suffer no privacy harm’.
 Many data protection laws may require redrafting to give adequate protection to privacy interests, by explicitly regulating individuation as well as identification of individual people.